How to Measure and Slowdown Aging: Essential Tests and Recommendations

 Why Measuring Aging Matters

-The saying "you can improve what you can measure" is very true when it comes to aging.
-By understanding and monitoring these biomarkers, we can get a clearer picture of our biological age, which often differs from our actual age.
+The saying “you can improve what you can measure” is very true when it comes to aging.
+By understanding and monitoring these biomarkers, we can get a clearer picture of our biological age, which often differs from our chronological age.
 This knowledge helps us to take proactive steps to improve our health, manage age-related conditions, and potentially slow down the aging process.

 Key Areas of Aging: Explained Simply